grompe/BTWTweak/patcher/readme.txt

 - Added bark note to the note block that stands on top of a companion cube.
   Now it is possible to recreate Dogsong in Minecraft.

+- Changed scoreboard sidebar to be shown only when player list key is held (default Tab).

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.